maksym-lepekh/asyop/library/asio.md

 parent: Library description
 ---
 # ASIO integration
 The asy::op project provide a reference implementation of integration with ASIO in a form of separete `asyop::asio` library.
-It is
+As it was stated in Getting started section, it is conditionally available when `add_subdirectory()` and always avaliable using `find_package()`.

 ## Setup the executor